 Technology is ever evolving and many VA Benefits are available online.
-To bridge the gap between acquiring VA benefits and technology, VCRC is establishing Technology Centers at its current locations.
-These Technology Centers will allow Veterans to learn basic computer skills and how to access benefits online.
+To bridge the gap between acquiring VA benefits and technology, VCRC is establishing a Technology Center at its current location.
+These Technology Center will allow Veterans to learn basic computer skills and how to access benefits online.
 Additionally, the technology will allow Veterans to get help with employment skills like resume writing and internet job search.

 “I am very pleased with the services I have received from VCRC.
 Thanks a bunch to Mr. Shorter and the VCRC team.
 Keep up the good work and I look forward to future services from VCRC.
 I will be sure to spread the word to all of my fellow Veterans and friends about the services that I received.”